Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Local SGD

-To demonstrate that LSGD-PFL works in the nonconvex setting too, we develop a non-convex theory for it.
+To demonstrate that LSGD-PFL works in the nonconvex setting as well, we develop a non-convex theory for it.
 Therefore, the algorithm is also applicable, for example, for solving the explicit MAML objective.
 Note that we do not claim the optimality of our results.

-Before stating the results, we need to make the following assumptions, which slightly different from the rest of the paper.
+Before stating the results, we need to make the following assumptions, which are slightly different from the rest of the paper.
 First, we need a smoothness assumption on local objective functions.

-\begin{assumption} { The local objective function $f_m(\cdot)$ is differentiable and $L$-smooth, that is, $\Vert \nabla f_m(u) - f_m(v) \Vert \leq L \Vert u - v \Vert$ for all $u,v \in \mathbb{R}^{d_0+d_m}$ and $m \in [M]$. } \end{assumption}
+\begin{assumption} The local objective function $f_m(\cdot)$ is differentiable and $L$-smooth, that is, $\Vert \nabla f_m(u) - \nabla f_m(v) \Vert \leq L \Vert u - v \Vert$ for all $u,v \in \mathbb{R}^{d_0+d_m}$ and $m \in [M]$. \end{assumption}